 His name comes from the Latin word ianua, which means “door.”
 Janus is the god of doors, gates, doorways, bridges, and passageways, all of which symbolize beginnings and ends.
 Janus also represented transition, such as the time between youth and adulthood.

-If you find it odd that a deity with two heads is the namesake for one of our prominent months, consider the story of the obscure, one-armed Norse god that Tuesday is named after.
-His name, and history, can be found here.
+If you find it strange that a deity with two heads is the namesake for a month, check out the story of the obscure, one-armed Norse god that Tuesday is named after.

 Back to Top